PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS

 RECENT ARCHIVAL ADDITIONS

-Discover the true joy of expressing admiration, affection, and love on Valentine’s Day, — and every day, by reading WWII-era letters between OLIVE COOLIDGE and her fiance, Robert Butman, while she served as a worker and nurse assistant at PMSS,
+Discover the true joy of expressing admiration, affection, and love by reading WWII-era letters between OLIVE COOLIDGE and her fiance, Robert Butman, while she served as a worker and nurse assistant at PMSS.

-The letters, from a large family collection, were recently donated in digital form by Marcia Butman, the grandniece of Olive Coolidge.
-Work on organizing and archiving the Coolidge collection and adding it to the PMSS Collections website is currently underway.
+The letters and photographs from this large family collection were recently donated in digital form by Marcia Butman, the grandniece of Olive Coolidge and relative of President Calvin Coolidge and Thomas Jefferson.
+Work on organizing and archiving the Coolidge collection and adding it to the PMSS Collections website continues to be underway.

 WHAT’S NEW Latest Digital Additions – Lists of pages that have been recently updated or newly published on the PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS website.